lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`IP address of this machine`

-Enter the publicly routable IP address of the machine, or if it is not publicly routable but will be accessible via network address translation (NAT), its IP address on the internal network.
+If the machine is publicly routable, meaning it has an IP address that can be used to identify it over the Internet, enter the publicly routable IP address.
+Otherwise, if the machine is accessible via network address translation (NAT), meaning it has an IP address that is valid only on your local network but it can be reached from the Internet via a NAT router, enter the internal IP address.

 ---------------------------
 Network Address Translation